devacto/fontviewer-ios/README.md

 In the Settings page, you will be able to apply various settings to the way the fonts are being displayed.

-Some of these settings are:
+Some of these settings are
-1. Testing
+* Testing